+Table 3: categoryOfZoneOfConfidence and Accuracy values.

-10.5.13.2 Check area extension value – S-102 depth substitution
+Check area extension value – S-102 depth substitution

 When the depth information in the S-101 is substituted by S-102 the zoneOfConfidence.horizontalPositionUncertainty.uncertaintyFixed in the QualityOfBathymetryCoverage feature attribute table (S-100 Part 10c, 9.6.2) from the S-102 must be used instead of the S-101 feature information as defined in the last clause if it is set.
 If this value is not available then the S-101 value defined in the previous clause must be used instead.